acrawford73/urlshortener/README.md

 ## URL Shortener

-Purpose: To shorten URLs with an alias.
+Purpose: To condense long web URLs to shareable URLs using an alias code.

 Example: https://yourdomain.com/a1b2c3